 Requirements of the Program

 B. All College Honors students must register for and participate in the evening Honors Colloquium during each semester they are on campus.
 Colloquium focuses on advanced academic skills including oral presentation and writing one's own intellectual autobiography.
-Seniors also invite outside speakers to discuss a student chosen topic.
-Most fundamentally, Colloquium is intended to create and reinforce intellectual community.
+It also features a series of visiting speakers who address topics chosen by the students.
+Most fundamentally, Colloquium is intended to create and foster an intellectual community.
 Colloquium takes place each Tuesday night from 6:30 pm to 8:30 pm.
 Colloquium is graded on a pass/fail basis and does not count as one of the regular four courses students take each semester.

 C. Each junior must complete a thesis prospectus that is approved by her or his faculty advisor and the Honors Advisory Board.